KDE/kreenshot-editor/README.md

 TODO
 ----
-- black selection rects are blurred on some items, why?
 - op crop
     // TODO: this should also work for lines => add a "translate" method
 - when document is modified, it file status should become "modified"